j4vierb/library-backend/README.md

 To create the database schema copy the content of `./db/schema.sql`, go to Supabase web page and then, in your project, clic on `SQL Editor`, create a `New query` and paste the content of `schema.sql`.
 Finally, run it.

+## Features

+1. Connection to Supabase database.
+2. Entities of the UML model.
+3. Repositories for each entity.
+4. Services for each entity, but not for the relations.
+5. DTO and DetailDTO for each entity.

+## Tasks

+1. Fix UML model.
+2. Add services for the relations.
+3. Add authentication.

 ## Resources

 1. [Mapping Objects to Relational Databases](https://agiledata.org/essays/mappingObjects.html)